Kajabi/kajabi-guides/titles-for-developers.md

 * Expected to run and direct small teams for project cycles.
 * Deep understanding of Ruby and Rails environments
 * Expected to provide feedback an assist with the development of junior developers and developers.
+* Fully capable of architecting and operating novel systems (design entire billings systems)
+* Ability to architect novel system on top of technology not provided by a framework (building a distributed id mapping system on top of redis, building queueing)
 * Could handle an operation disaster recovery situation solo.
 * Helps set and maintain professional standards for the entire organization.
 * Expected to routinely interface with other departments and leaders in company, as well as other vendors,